neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 So with every function call we decide what the values of these parameters should be.
 This helps us to `reuse our code`:

-1. We define the logic of our code once in a function
+1. We define the `logic` of our code **once** in a function.
-2. Every bit of the code that changes in different circumstances is turned into a parameter and used just like a variable inside the function
+2. Every bit of the code that changes in different circumstances is turned into a `parameter` and is used just like a variable inside the function.
-3. On calling the function the value of the parameter is defined
+3. When calling the function, the value of the parameter is defined within the round brackets

 > ❗️ Be careful: The order matters when calling the function and assigning the values to the
-> individual parameters.
+> parameters.
 The first value will be assigned to the first parameter and so on.

 ---